Yahaya-Salisu/BabsAudits-reports/reports/Outdated-ExchangeRate-Bug/report.md

 This ensures that minting calculations use the latest, interest-accrued exchange rate.

 **Proof of concept (PoC)**

 The below PoC shows how supply uses stale price in different time of supplying...

-- In supply-1 we get the amount of **1e11** lTokens, while after 3 days ( using warp ) the price is still the same, even though there is a difference of **1.717e9** but the price remains the same as 1e11 supply-2.
+- In supply-1 we get the amount of **1e11** lTokens, while after 3 days ( using warp ) the price is still the same, even though there is a difference of **1.717e9** but the price remains the same as 1e11 in supply-2.
 - This clearly shows that the supply function and exchangeRateStored() do not call accrueInterest or exchangeRateCurrent() during supplying
 - Despite 3 days passing and interest being accumulated, the `supply()` still relies on the old stored rate instead of the updated one,